 Artificial Intelligence (AI) has become increasingly important to companies and institutions of all sizes and industries.
 AI is reshaping the business and consumer landscape – from the application of machine learning for speech recognition in the retail industry (for ordering products from smart home devices), to the application of convolutional neural networks (CNNs) for computer vision in the robotics and automobile industries (enabling autonomous driving), and the use of neural networks in the pharmaceutical industry (to identify new targets in drug discovery).

+Marshall Gerstein has been filing patent applications claiming AI technologies since 2006.
 Between 2012 and 2017, patent application filings claiming AI technologies grew by an average of 28% per year.
-Although AI technologies are being developed in virtually every industry, the bulk of these filings are sectors including telecommunications, transportation, personal electronic devices and computing, life and medical sciences, security, document management, manufacturing, and engineering.
+In 2020, we saw a 43% increase in AI patents filed for clients in industries such as insurance & financial services, information technology, process controls, and agronomics.
+Although AI technologies are being developed in virtually every industry, the bulk of AI filings are sectors including telecommunications, transportation, personal electronic devices and computing, life and medical sciences, security, document management, manufacturing, and engineering.
 Key AI technologies include machine learning, computer vision, natural language and speech processing, control methods, planning and robotics, among many others.

 Marshall Gerstein regularly advises clients in protecting, maintaining, defending, enforcing, and transferring AI technologies.
 Our team includes attorneys, patent agents, and technical specialists, with computer and engineering degrees and backgrounds, who regularly prepare AI patent applications and assist clients in a variety of related matters, including freedom to operate opinions and licensing.

 Marshall Gerstein has assisted clients with AI and intellectual property matters in a variety of technologies and technical industries, including:

 - Natural language and speech processing

 Overview of how AI works